3liz/lizmap-documentation/en/source/user_guide.rst

    :align: center
    :scale: 80%

 Once the layer selected, the edit pannel appears.
 This varies depending on the configuration desired by the map publisher.
-If any changes are available you have to choose between *add* a new object or *select* one.
+If any changes are available you have to choose between *Add* a new object or *Select* one.

 .. image:: MEDIA/user-guide-20-edition-add.png
    :align: center
    :scale: 80%

-If you have selected *add*, you will be asked to draw a simple form that depends on the selected data layer:
+If you have selected *Add*, you will be asked to draw a simple form that depends on the selected data layer:

 * point
 * line